Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 - There are no limitations concerning the topic and the tools you used to create your project.

-Why my project is still pending on the *Group?
+Why is my project still pending on the *Group?

-Why my project didn’t get approval on the *Group?
+Why didn’t my project get approval on the *Group?

-Usually due to our *Quality Standards.
-If there is another reason, then you receive a notification.
-We don’t give any explanation when a post is rejected.
-Not because we don’t want to, but mainly due to lack of time.
-The *Group has more than 150K members, and it is impossible to explain the reasons privately.
-Nevertheless, from time to time and randomly, you can see some approved projects that are not good enough.
+Nevertheless, occasionally and randomly, you can see some approved projects that are not good enough.
 That happens because we aim to give tips for improvement and help our *Group members understand better what we are looking for when we evaluate a project.
 For more information, you can follow the related topics:

 What is the TOP10 process?